erjank/teaching/lessons.md

 Baume's guide to writing and using good learning outcomes [[Baume2009](biblio.md#baume-outcomes)] is a good longer discussion of these issues.
-[This list of learning goals][ubc-learning-goals] from the University of British Columbia may also provide some useful guidance.
+[UBC's list of learning goals][ubc-learning-goals] may also provide some useful guidance.

 ## Challenges